Fish and Chips

 38 Muswell Hill Broadway, London N10 3RT

-With over 10 different types of fresh sustainable stock fish, Toff’s will certainly satisfy whatever particular craving you’ve got.
+With an array of different fish on the menu, including cod, haddock, plaice, lemon sole, skate and halibut (all coming from sustainable stocks) Toff’s will certainly satisfy whatever particular craving you’ve got.
+Founded in 1968, though it didn’t change its name to Toff’s until 1988, this chippie has a been a stalwart of the Muswell Hill community for decades.
 Bringing you a family friendly atmosphere, reasonably priced food and loads of choices, you really can’t go wrong at Toff’s.

 GOLDEN HIND